vyrjana/pyimpspec/docs/source/guide_installing.rst

    Such a virtual environment needs to be activated before running a script that imports a package installed inside the virtual environment.
    The system-wide Python environment may also be `externally managed <https://peps.python.org/pep-0668/>`_ in order to prevent the user from accidentally breaking that environment since the operating system depends upon the packages in that environment.

-   A third-party tool called `pipx <https://pypa.github.io/pipx/>`_ can automatically manage such virtual environments but it is primarily for installing programs that provide, e.g., a command-line interface (CLI) or a graphical user interface (GUI).
+   A third-party tool called `pipx <https://pypa.github.io/pipx/>`_ can automatically manage such virtual environments, but it is primarily for installing programs that provide, e.g., a command-line interface (CLI) or a graphical user interface (GUI).
    These programs can then be run without having to manually activate the virtual environment since pipx handles that.
-   The virtual environment would still need to be activated before running a script that imports DearEIS and makes use of DearEIS's application programming interface (API).
+   The virtual environment would still need to be activated before running a script that imports pyimpspec and makes use of pyimpspec's application programming interface (API).

 If using pipx, then run the following command to make sure that pipx is available.
 If pipx is not available, then follow the `instructions to install pipx <https://pypa.github.io/pipx/installation/>`_.